kelibst/movieis_king/README.md

 - Run `npm start` to launch local development server
 - The project should launch in your default browser
 - Visit `https://www.themoviedb.org/documentation/api` and register for an api key
-- create a .env file in the root folder and add `REACT_APP_MOVIEDB_API_KEY=YOUR_REACT_API_GOES_HERE`
+- create an .env file in the root folder and add `REACT_APP_MOVIEDB_API_KEY=YOUR_REACT_API_GOES_HERE`
+- Make sure you replace `YOUR_REACT_API_GOES_HERE` with you own key

 ## Authors